Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Existing attacks, defenses, and interpretability study

 \item The third sub-category of fine-tuning stage defenses aims at \textit{modifying the system prompt} to mitigate the risk.
 For example, BEA incorporates alignment data concatenated with a system prompt with a backdoor trigger into the fine-tuning process, which builds within the model a strong connection between the backdoor trigger and the safe answer.
 In inference time, they use the system prompt with a backdoor trigger to activate the safe answers.
 Concurrently, Lyu el al. propose PTST \cite{lyu2024keeping}.
 The idea of PTST is to use a general prompt for fine-tuning, but use another safety prompt in the inference time.

 \item The fourth sub-category is a \textit{moderation/detection-based defense}.
 The most naive defense is to utilize a moderation model to filter out the harmful data from the user fine-tuning dataset \cite{hacker2023regulating}.
 Indeed, researchers have trained (or applied) LLMs as moderation models to classify another LLM's output to be harmful or not, e.g., BeaverTails \citep{ji2023beavertails}, LLM-mod \citep{kolla2024llm}, and \citep{kumar2023watch}.
 However, this naive defense baseline is not sufficient because the LLM moderation always comes with false negatives/positives.
-In the following table, we show our evaluation results on the moderation model from \citep{ji2023beavertails}.
+In Table \ref{moderation mdoel}, we show our evaluation results on the moderation model from \citep{ji2023beavertails}.
+As shown, the moderation model has respectively 7.71\% and 3.64\% of false negative and false positive ratios.
+This means that 7.71\% of harmful data are classified as harmless and can leak through the moderation model, and 3.64\% of harmless user data are mistakenly classified as harmful and are removed from the fine-tuning data.
+This somehow shows that the simple detection method is not sufficient to solve the problem.
+Subsequent research SAFT \cite{choi2024safety} shows that harmful data can be more effectively detected by factorizing the embedding space and comparing the singular vector.
+The detection method follows the insight from spectral signature \cite{tran2018spectral}.
+Instead of simply detecting harmful samples, later research Seal \cite{shen2024seal} show that one can formulate a bi-level problem to filter out those samples that most seriously downgrades the safety loss after fine-tuning, which might be more practical for a filtering-based solution.
+Following this line, BDS \cite{hu2025adaptive} utilize Bayesian inference to learn the posterior distribution of each data point’s safety attribute and assign different data points different learning weights. \end{itemize}